Winter Destination for Traveling BoomersSep 25, 2017

-Your day starts with Emerald Pools, an easy, but rewarding 1.5 hour hike.
+Your day starts with Emerald Pools, an easy, but rewarding 1.5-hour hike.
 This gentle hike brings trekkers up to the stunning, spring-fed, three-tiered Emerald Pools, with fantastic views of the sandstone cliffs lining the valley.
-Most of the trail is shaded, so make sure to dress in layers so you can adjust for the varying weather conditions.
+Most of the trail is shaded, so make sure to dress in layers so you can adjust to the varying weather conditions.

 Head to Cafe Soleil for the best vegetarian and vegan food in Springdale.
 Their healthy menu offers a wide range of options using only organic and local ingredients.
 The cafe has a great atmosphere, superb customer experience, and is home to a wonderful selection of local art.